maelh/hxd-plugin-framework/Implementation guidelines.md

 or reliable to detect errors conditions.

-Instead use a function of the strtol family (or in our case wcstol, for wchar_t*) as exemplified by the wrapper function str2int() in CStrUtils.c.
+Instead use a function of the strtol family (or in our case wcstol, for wchar_t*) as exemplified by the wrapper functions str2int() and str2uint() in CStrUtils.c.

 ## Which standard Delphi type conversion function to use?

-Delphi's (Try)StrToInt/(Try)StrToFloat already respect the locale and handles widestrings fine.
+Delphi's (Try)StrToInt/(Try)StrToFloat already respect the locale and handle widestrings fine.
+(Try)StrToInt also properly handles hexadecimal values as unsigned, even if the input is a signed integer.
 There are similar functions for other basic data types, eventhough you are likely to have to write your own ones for special data types, where the notes above matter (respecting locale, flexible input syntax, etc.).